brunopinheirofreitas/Java/Alura/Alura_Notes.md

 Gerente => Son Class
 Funcionario => MotherClass or SuperClass

-When a class inherits another, it inherit all characteristics of the superClass, this means it inherits attributes, methods and behaviors.
+When a class inherits another, it inherits all characteristics of the superClass, this means it inherits attributes, methods and behaviors.
 Gerente is a Funcionario.

 **Code Smells**